FredKSchott/snowpack/CONTRIBUTING.md

 ## Updating and adding packages

-Since this is a monorepo with several subrepos, if you want to update/add packages in the subrepos like `create-snowpack-app/app-template-11ty` you'll want to run the commands in the target subdirectory like
+Since this is a monorepo with several packages, if you want to update/add packages in the subrepos like `create-snowpack-app/app-template-11ty` you'll want to run the commands in the target subdirectory like

 ```bash
 cd create-snowpack-app/app-template-vue